 Under the terms of the Company's stock option plan, the maximum number of shares in respect of which options may be outstanding is equivalent to 10% of the issued and outstanding shares of the Company.
 In addition, the number of shares which may be reserved for issuance to any one individual may not exceed 5% of the issued shares on a yearly basis or 2% if the optionee is engaged in investor relations activities or if the optionee is a consultant.
-The vesting periods of options outstanding range from immediately to one year and expire up to 5 years from the grant date.
+The vesting periods of options outstanding range from immediately to one year and maximum terms of options are set at 5 years from the grant date.

-7. Share Capital and Reserves - continued
+10. Share Capital and Reserves - continued